 Working in Hungary as a Student

-You might wish to work part-time during the academic session or you might want to work in the summer holidays to augment your finance, take care of some expenses and also gain valuable work experience that would help you after graduation.
+You might wish to work part-time during the academic session, or you might want to work during the summer holidays to augment your finances, take care of some expenses, and also gain valuable work experience that would help you after graduation.
 Both situations are also possible if you wish to make them a reality.

-However, if you are an international student, from a country other than the European Union (EU) or European Economic Area (EEA), you might encounter some hitches to exercise your full right to work.
+However, if you are an international student from a country other than the European Union (EU) or European Economic Area (EEA), you might encounter some hitches when it comes to exercising your full right to work.
 With a residence permit, you could be employed to work while studying.
 However, there are conditions attached to this.
 You cannot work beyond 24 hours a week during your study period.
 Again, you cannot exceed 90 days or 66 working days outside the study period.

-Similarly, if you are a citizen of EU/EEA Member States, you have no limitation regarding the number of hours to be put into work.
+Similarly, if you are a citizen of the EU/EEA or an EA member state, you have no limitation regarding the number of hours to be put into work.
 All you need is a registration card.

 Most of the students who study abroad usually work with service companies like restaurants, hotels, cafes, supermarkets, tourism companies, and so on.
 You need to draft a catchy CV and cover letters that have details of your work experience and the kind of job you can do.
-Basic knowledge of the Hungarian language is a good foot in the door as many employers would be pleased to employ you.
-As an international student, you can earn between €500 and €800 or even more on a monthly basis.
-This could be used to take care of your cost of living and other expenses.
+Basic knowledge of the Hungarian language is a good foot in the door, as many employers would be pleased to employ you.
+As an international student, you can earn between €500 and €800 or even more every month.
+You can use this to take care of your cost of living and other expenses.

 Easy Ways to Find a Part-time Job in Hungary